FVTVLIX/The-News-Room/README.md

 #### Helper Functions

-> Use this section to document all helper functions– generic functions that can be reused in other applications.

 |  Function  | Description                                |
 | :--------: | :----------------------------------------- |
 | Map | _Mapping and listing details for lists._ |